SecureSECODAO/dao-documentation/README.md

 ### Latex

-See [nextra's latex guide](https://nextra.site/docs/guide/latex) for more information.
+See [Nextra's latex guide](https://nextra.site/docs/guide/latex) for more information.

 ### Diagrams

-See [nextra's Mermaid guide](https://nextra.site/docs/guide/mermaid) for more information.
+See [Nextra's Mermaid guide](https://nextra.site/docs/guide/mermaid) for more information.

 You can ofcourse also just use an image of a diagram.

 ### Tables

-See [nextra's table guide](https://nextra.site/docs/guide/table) for more information.
+See [Nextra's table guide](https://nextra.site/docs/guide/table) for more information.

 ### Icons